usc-kb176/SGD213_Task-2-Wiki/Proposal/index.md

 # Project Overview
 [//]: # (This section is an example structure for the proposal to your client.)

 We have chosen the 2D/3D sidescroller platformer game.
 The player will be able to walk, run, jump and be damaged.
-Think mario but with a little twist to it.
+Think Mario but with a little twist to it.

 ## Design
 [//]: # (How will you meet the client's brief, their expectations, and their requirements.)